Written by Justin Thompson

 “The spirit of a people, its cultural level, its social structure, the deeds its policy may prepare—all this and more is written in its history, stripped of all phrases.
 He who knows how to listen to its message here discerns the thunder of world history more clearly than anywhere else.”

 The spirit of the people in Ferguson and St. Louis is one of charity, goodwill and fraternity.
 Love is the only word I can think of to describe our reception as Mississippians in Missouri.
-You could see the emotion overtake their faces as and when we told the people how far we had come just to support them.
+You could see the emotion overtake their faces when we told the people how far we had come just to support them.
 They went out of their way to show us love and to make us feel welcome from our front desk clerk at the hotel to gas station attendants and the cashiers at restaurants.

 At the first rally we attended, we noticed a rainbow of people standing in solidarity for the cause.
 People of all races, creeds, religions and ages had put their differences aside to seek justice for a young African American man who was cut down much before his time.
 After this rally Amnesty International taught skills on how to safely handle a tear gas attack, they explained to us what our rights are under state law and that there was a fund to bail us out if we were imprisoned.